 The student teams realised eight instruments that were custom-made for each musician, taking into account their motory capacity, musical and performance likings.

 All the instruments are open source and documented, so they can be hacked and modified to be truly universal.

 The initial project was supposed to be a two month workshop, but ended up becoming an open hub for enterprising young engineers, local designers and makers.
-With this ongoing project we gained the support of institutions like Politecnico di Torino, Fablab Torino and Officine Arduino.
+Moreover, the ADO organisation continuously supports Phd students in their research.

-The project was officially presented at Munich Maker Faire 2016 as part of an initiative to showcase emerging Italian makers and entrepreneurs.
+The project gained the support of institutions like Politecnico di Torino, Fablab Torino and Arduino.
+It was officially presented at Munich Maker Faire 2016 as part of an initiative to showcase emerging Italian makers and entrepreneu